sefunmi4/ethos/README.md

 ```
 The Vite dev server runs at http://localhost:5173 by default.

+By default the frontend assumes the backend is available at
+`http://localhost:4173`.
+If your backend runs on a different port (for example
+when a global `PORT` environment variable is set), update `VITE_API_URL` in your
+`.env` file to match the backend address.

 Vite looks for `postcss.config.cjs` in this directory.
 If you encounter
 "Failed to load PostCSS config" errors, ensure there is no leftover